Thao-V/msd-summer-2022-cs569-final-project/README.md

 ## Coding requirement
 * Push code every day
 ## Timeline
-* Angular structure: Report on `Tuesday (06/07/2022)`.
+* Angular structure: Report on `Wednesdasy (06/08/2022)`.
 Each person will have `15 minutes` to discuss with me.
 I will send out the schedule
 * Backend Code: Push the backend version with all routes (users and products) before `10:00 Wednesday (06/08/2022)`
 * Final: Push the final version (Backend and Frontend) before `10:00 PM Monday (06/13/2022)`
 * Presentation: Each person will have `20 minutes` to present your project (run the program, show the code, and QA) on `Tuesday (06/14/2022)`.
 I will send out the schedule